Hanhpt23/OmniMod/README.md

 Output will be stored in a json file with the same parent path of the checkpoint, including the generated answer and and prediction.
 To see the result, pleas path the json path to `OmniMod/metrics/metrics.py`.
 This computes metrics and saves predictions.

 ## Main Results

-Reproduced results from the paper (1B parameter model):

 ### ScienceQA Test Set
 | Model                  | Parameters (B) | Accuracy (%) | BLEU    |